Build A DIY Playset For Your Backyard

 Step 10: Attach 2 x 4 In The Middle

-Once the first post is set, cut 2 x 4’s and attach at the correct dimension over to the next post at ground level and appx.
-10’ off the ground.
+Once the first post is set, cut 2 x 4s and attach them at the correct dimension to the next post at ground level and approximately 10’ off the ground.
 This will keep the structure square based on the first post.

 Step 11: Attach 2 x 10’s At Base And Platform Base